alejandraquintero018/Weather-API-Dashboard/README.md

 - What was your motivation?
     My motivation behind this project was to utilize a web server API to gather data and populate my HTML page.
 - Why did you build this project?
-    I built this project in order to practice styling using materialize, showcase my abilites in
+    I built this project in order to practice styling using materialize whifh was a framework that I havent used before.
+Practice and showcase my abilites in being able to work with webserver API's
 - What problem does it solve?
     It
 - What did you learn?